-The property was inspected within the limits imposed by closely nailed and fixed fitted carpeting, floor coverings.
+The property was inspected within the limits imposed by occupation which included, throughout, closely nailed and fixed fitted carpeting, floor coverings, stored items and furnishings etc. The owner's personal belongings were not moved or items removed from cupboards.

 It will be appreciated that parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.